-- ° The approach in terms of the determination and structure of variable remuneration for the regulated population is in continuity with that applied in previous years and remains compliant with the CRD IV requirements.
-The key principles are as follows: - > The variable remuneration pools are determined by business line on the basis of: - the financial results after taking into account the risks, the Finance Division ensuring that the total
+[°] The approach in terms of the determination and structure of variable remuneration for the regulated population is in continuity with that applied in previous years and remains compliant with the CRD IV requirements.
+The key principles are as follows:

+The variable remuneration pools are determined by business line on the basis of:

-- amount of variable remuneration does not undermine the Group's capacity to meet its objectives in terms of capital requirements: - qualitative factors such as market practices, conditions under which activities are carried out and risk management, through an independent appraisal process performed by the Risk and Compliance Divisions, essentially for the Global Banking and Investor Solutions and International Banking and Financial Services - The allocation of individual variable takes into account annual individual appraisal based on the achievement of quantitative and qualitative objectives known to the employee, further complemented by an evaluation on risk management and compliance 1 carried out by the Risk and Compliance Divisions. - A variable remuneration structure is compliant with regulations, including: - a non vested component subject to continued employment, minimum performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations: - the award of at least 50% in the form of Société Générale shares or share equivalents (representing 50% of the vested component and two thirds of the non vested component).
+- the financial results after taking into account the risks, the Finance Division ensuring that the total amount of variable remuneration does not undermine the Group's capacity to meet its objectives in terms of capital requirements; - qualitative factors such as market practices, conditions under which activities are carried out and risk management, through an independent appraisal process performed by the Risk and Compliance Divisions, essentially for the Global Banking and Investor Solutions, for International Banking and Financial Services and for the activities of Retail Banking in France.

+- The allocation of individual variable takes into account annual individual appraisal based on the achievement of quantitative and qualitative objectives known by the employee, further complemented by an evaluation on risk management and compliance1 carried out by the Risk and Compliance Divisions. - > A variable remuneration structure is compliant with regulations, including: - a non vested component subject to continued employment, minimum financial performance conditions and appropriate management of risks and compliance, which vests over three years on a pro-rata basis, with a deferral rate of at least 40% and up to 70% for the highest variable remunerations; - the award of at least 50% in the form of Societe Generale shares or share equivalents (representing 50% of the vested component and two thirds of the non vested component).